wolandark/awesomewithpolybar/README.md

 # awesomewithpolybar
 <h4>My awesomewm config with polybar and gaps</h4>
 <p>
+Download polybar from the repos. <br>
-place revelations folder & rc.lua in .config/awesome <br>
+Place revelations folder & rc.lua in .config/awesome <br>
-place polybar folder in .config/<br>
+Place polybar folder in .config/<br>

 change the bottom line of rc.lua to suit your need<br> </p>